The Stafford: Stafford Hotel

 In 1995, the Stafford was bought by Daniel Thwaites plc, a family-controlled Lancashire based brewery.
 The hotel underwent a six-month closure for major refurbishment in 1996 and an annual spend of over £1 million on redecorating and replacing fabrics and furniture.
 In 2007 the ‘all suite’ Stafford Mews building was opened.

 In 2009, The Stafford was purchased by Britannia Hospitality Limited and in 2010 it became part of their Kempinski Hotels collection.
 In 2014 The Stafford redirected its focus, moved away from Kempinski and was accepted into membership of The Preferred Hotel Group.

 In 2017 the Carriage House suites were redesigned in collaboration with designer Alexandra Champalimaud.
 In 2017 The Stafford launched its new restaurant, The Game Bird, with James Durrant as the chef.
 In 2021, the Game Bird became under the direction of Michelin-starred chef Lisa Goodwin-Allen, Executive Chef of Northcote in Lancashire, and Executive Chef Jozef Rogulski.

 Nancy Wake (nicknamed the White Mouse), an intelligence agent for the British during World War II, became a Stafford resident in 2001, and celebrated her 90th birthday at the hotel.
 In 2003, when she entered a nursing home, the Stafford owners absorbed most of the costs of her hotel stay (parts of her bills were paid by Prince Charles).

 In 2020, The Stafford became part of the Stafford Collection, including Norma restaurant in Fitzrovia, London and Northcote hotel in Lancashire.

+The hotel's bar is the American Bar.